carbon-data-specification/Power-Systems-Data/README.md

-# Power Systems Data WG
+# Power Systems Data Working Group

 This repository is dedicated to the Power Systems Data Working Group.
 You can get involved in a number of ways.